fdeblasio/pokeemerald-expansion/notes.md

 - Give Winstrates rematches?
 - Maybe add Brendan/May/Maxie/Archie/admins/Winstrate rematches in Battle Frontier?
 - Aqua Leaders' signatures hold Deep Sea items (need to find equivalent for Magma.
 Mega Evo for Houndoom but unsure for Ninetales)
-    - Could swap out Huntail for Mega Gyarados and only it and Houndoom get items
+    - Could swap Huntail/Gorebyss positions with Gyarados/Starmie (once the mega is implemented).
+Still would need Courtney Mega
 - Try to get every Pokémon in Pokédex in at least one rematch?
 - Trainer customization:
     - All rematches should have consistent values (gender, IVs (unless maxed but only > level 50), etc.)